vis-kid/octopress_drafts_previewer/source/_posts/2014-02-16-bourbon-neat-semantic-responsive-grids.markdown

   + column
   + gutter

+Boom!
+That’s it!

 ## Responsive Grids

-{% blockquote %}

-“The taller the bamboo grows, the lower it bends”

-{% endblockquote %}

-{% img /images/bourbon-neat/Responsive-Bamboo.png 750 %}
+{% img /images/bourbon-neat/grids.gif 750 %}

-It's becoming obvious that **change** and the **need for flexibility** are constant future-proof necessities.
+It’s becoming obvious that *change* and the *need for flexibility* are constant future-proof necessities.
 Incorporating media queries should be smooth and easily manageable but they can quickly become a mess if not handled with care.

-Bourbon Neat encourages a **DRY approach** for handling your breakpoints with it's **new-breakpoint function**.
+Bourbon Neat encourages a [*DRY*](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) approach for handling your breakpoints with it’s **new-breakpoint** function.
 Save breakpoints in variables and resuse them wherever you need.
 Changing a bunch of media queries in one place is hard to beat.

-It's definitely a joy working with grids — given that you're using the right tools.
-This framework does a great job planning for developer happiness — long- and short-term.
-To me there is but one word which describes it best: **ZEN**.
+Given that you’re using intelligent tools, it’s definitely a joy working with grids.
+This framework does a great job in planning for developer happiness—long- and short-term.
+To me there is but one word which describes best what Bourbon Neat has provided me with when I work with grids: *Zen*.
+Hard to find better developer / designer happiness than that imho.

-In the next article I will take a closer, more technical look at how to use this fantastic gem.
+In the next article I’ll take a closer, more technical look at how to use this fantastic gem.
-Have fun playing with Neat — I know you will!
+Have fun playing with Neat, I know you will!

 {% img /images/bourbon-neat/ping-pong-grids.gif 450 %}